TITLE: Resident Assistant

 - Assist residents in their adjustment to roommate and community living.

-- Plan, implement, and participate in floor activities that enhance the social, educational, community, and personal development of residents.
+- Design and implement experiences for floor members that enhance the social, educational, community, and personal development of residents and connects them to the floor, living-learning community (if applicable), building, and university community.

 - Actively encourage and promote involvement in hall council and Residence Hall Association programs and activities.